History Files

 Ancient Mesopotamia

-Briefly mentioned during the Akkadian empire, the small city of Kazallu was situated in central Mesopotamia, just fifteen or so kilometres north-north-west of Babylon, which was still insignificant at the time of Kazallu's short-lived rise to power in the second millennium BC.
-Kazallu, along with Isin in the south, gained control of its respective region upon the fall of Ur and the dismissal of the conquering Elamites.
+Briefly mentioned during domination under the Akkadian empire, the small city of Kazallu was situated in central Mesopotamia.
+This is just fifteen or so kilometres north-north-west of Babylon, which was still insignificant at the time of Kazallu's short-lived rise to power in the second millennium BC.
+Kazallu, along with Isin in the south, gained control of its respective region upon the fall of Ur and the dismissal of the conquering Simashki ruler of the Elamites.
 The city's patron saint was Mumushda / Numushda.

 fl c.2330 BC